po1sigala/live/01-Class-Content/19-PWA-dev/12-Stu_WebPack-HMR/README.md

-# 📖 Add WebPack development server to a project with hot module replacement (HMR)
+# 📖 Add WebPack Development Server to a Project With Hot Module Replacement (HMR)

 Work with a partner to implement the following user story: